omahs/imx-docs/docs/main/guides/onboarding/project-registration.md

 sidebar_position: 1
 keywords: [imx-dx]
 ---
-For project registration, you first need to [register as a user with Immutable X](../getting-started-guide.md#register-a-user-account).
+For project registration, you first need to [register as a user with ImmutableX](../getting-started-guide.md#register-a-user-account).

 A project is an administrative-level entity that is associated with an owner address, which is your [wallet address](../getting-started-guide.md#wallet).
 One project can have many associated collections.
 :::caution Project ownership cannot be transferred